You are here

 The employee is required to submit appropriate medical documentation to Work Connections.

 a.
-Employees in the time and labor system (Staff, Research Faculty, Archivists, Curators and Librarians)
+Employees in the time and labor system (Staff, Research Faculty, Archivists, Curators, and Librarians)

-ESF - Extended Sick Full Pay
+- ESF - Extended Sick Full Pay

-ESH - Extended Sick Half Pay
+- ESH - Extended Sick Half Pay

-ESY - Extended Sick Full Pay (Nurses)
+- ESF/ESY - Extended Sick Full Pay (Nurses)

-ESX - Extended Sick Half Pay (Nurses)
+- ESH/ESX - Extended Sick Half Pay (Nurses)

 b.
-Employees not in the time and labor system (Instructional Faculty, Clinical Faculty and Research Fellows)
+Employees not in the time and labor system (Instructional Faculty, Clinical Faculty, and Research Fellows)

 Faculty and Research Fellows do not submit time sheets so no exception time is recorded.
-The employing unit must request a retroactive salary by submitting a "Request for Salary Transfer" form to the University Payroll Office.
+The employing unit must request a retroactive salary transfer by submitting a "Request for Salary Transfer" form to the University Payroll Office.
 These requests must be submitted in compliance with the University's "Retroactive Salary Policy" and will be submitted as follows: